 A smile speaks a thousand words.
 However, stained, chipped teeth and gaps can easily take away your confidence to smile, even around those you love.
 These are common dental problems that luckily, porcelain veneers can often fix!

-While customized porcelain veneers provide many benefits, it is important to first take the health of your teeth and gums into consideration.
+While customized, they provide many benefits, it is important to first take the health of your teeth and gums into consideration.
 Your oral health should be your top priority.
-Once that’s under control, veneers could be a great choice.
+Once that’s under control, they are a great choice.

-Like any cosmetic treatment, there are several pros and cons of porcelain veneers.
-Learning as much as you can about the procedure will help you decide if veneers are right for you.
+Like any cosmetic treatment, there are several pros and cons.
+Learning as much as you can about the procedure will help you decide if they are right for you.

 What Are Porcelain Veneers?